All Episodes

 There's concern for big oil.

-The same outfits as Reuters, the same outfit that accuses big oil of gouging everybody when prices go up and not concerned about.
+This is Reuters, the same outfit that accuses big oil of gouging everybody when prices go up.

 And then there's this.

-Cardin had edged out his closest competitor, the former NAA L C P head, Kwaisi Imfume, and sixteen other candidates will face Republican Lieutenant Governor Michael Steele in November.
+Cardin had edged out his closest competitor, the former NAA LCP head, Kwaizi Mfume, and 16 other candidates will face Republican Lieutenant Governor Michael Steele in November.

-The race between Cardin, who is white, and Imfume was amicable, neither man criticizing the other and both voicing support for troop withdrawals from Iraq and Universal Health Insurance.
+The race between Cardin, who is white, and Mfume was amicable, neither man criticizing the other and both voicing support for troop withdrawals from Iraq and universal health insurance.

 Democrats interviewed on Tuesday said they chose Cardin over Imfume because of Cardin's vote against the war in Iraq.